inCituAR/Accelerate-SF/README.md

 # Challenge: future housing & development w/ inCitu
+## Problem Statement:

-Cities like SF are at the forefront of most 21st Century’s challenges.
-It notoriously takes longer and costs more to build housing in the city of SF than anywhere else in California, fueling the state's homelessness crisis and making it hard for workers to live in the area.
+Cities like SF are at the forefront of most 21st Century challenges.
+It notoriously takes longer and costs more to build housing in the city of SF than anywhere else in California, contributing to the state's homelessness crisis and making it hard for workers to live in the area.
 The city has pledged to facilitate the development of more housing, including a goal of 46,000 units below market rate by 2031.

 Meanwhile, the general public does not have reliable, trustworthy tools to help them envision the future of their urban home.
 While city planning and development data are technically publicly available, the information is often inaccessible, opaque, and mostly only used by the usual suspects: those who are already in power or motivated to spend hours at lengthy and jargon-laden planning meetings.
 This can lead to protracted fights over development instead of productive conversations, and crowd out silent majority support for crucial new development, especially affordable housing.

 # About inCitu